 John Aubrey, 1663; Monumenta Brittanica.
 He studied the Stonehenge site plan.
 In 1678 he studied astronomical orientations in churches.
 Henry Chauncy in 1700 followed the same approach.
 Modern researchers revealed that Greek temples were oriented east-west, to the equinoxes, but by their diagonals (corner to opposite corner), not by their sides.
 Byzantine and Roman churches were oriented with their altar windows to sunrise on the feast day of the saints they celebrate.

 Richard Proctor and Charles Piazzi Smyth investigated astronomical orientations of some Egyptian pyramids.

-William Stukeley studied the Stonehenge site plan: “Monuments were built with astronomy in mind.”
+William Stukeley studied the Stonehenge site plan and concluded: “Monuments were built with astronomy in mind.”

 Heinrich Nissen, 1800s, was perhaps the first archaeo astronomer.

 Richard Hinckley Allen, 1899; Star names and their meanings.
 This book is still the standard source on star lore.
 He revealed that all cultures had 18, 24, 28 or 32 decanal asterisms, or hour stars, related to myths, read east to west, against the monthly or zodiac direction.

 Norman Lockyer, 1906, surveyed and studied the Stonehenge site plan.
 “Pyramids and stone circles are astronomically oriented.”
 He is considered the father of archaeo astronomy.